danielhelfand/blog_posts/CustomComponent.md

 from and descriptions of the image that will display in the Developer Catalog web console.

-The `image stream` I used to add Java to the `Minishift` catalog can be found [here](https://gist.github.com/danielhelfand/ad53ceb06cd7619790a1700a95e3c93a).
+The `imagestream` I used to add Java to the `Minishift` catalog can be found [here](https://gist.github.com/danielhelfand/ad53ceb06cd7619790a1700a95e3c93a).
-The first property we are interested in defining as part of an image stream is the `kind` property, which is used to specify that an `image stream` being created as shown [here](https://gist.github.com/danielhelfand/ad53ceb06cd7619790a1700a95e3c93a#file-red-hat-openjdk-8-imagestream-L3).
+The first property we are interested in defining as part of an `imagestream` is the `kind` property, which is used to specify that an `imagestream` being created as shown [here](https://gist.github.com/danielhelfand/ad53ceb06cd7619790a1700a95e3c93a#file-red-hat-openjdk-8-imagestream-L3).
 We can also define a display name that will be available in the catalog UI through the web console as shown [here](https://gist.github.com/danielhelfand/ad53ceb06cd7619790a1700a95e3c93a#file-red-hat-openjdk-8-imagestream-L9).